zxgangandy/gid/README.md

 The next 20 bits, represents the worker node id, maximum value will be 1.04 million.
 UidGenerator uses a build-in database based worker id assigner when startup by default, and it will reuse previous work node id after reboot.

 sequence (13 bits)
-the last 13 bits, represents sequence within the one second, maximum is 8192 per second by default.
+the last 13 bits, represents sequence within the one second, maximum is 8192 per second（per server）by default.

 ## Dependency
 - gorm